Creating Custom Beta Readers

 The 5 built-in beta readers cover the most common feedback areas, but sometimes you need something more specialized.
 Custom beta readers let you create a persona tailored to your exact needs — a reader who understands your genre, speaks in a voice you find useful, and focuses on the aspects of craft you care about most.

-Creating custom beta readers requires a Writer+ plan or higher.
+All users can create custom beta readers.
 Once created, your custom readers appear alongside the built-in personas in the beta read session picker.
+Subscribers can also publish their readers to the marketplace.

 The Creation Wizard